notice

 Connecticut Yankee Chorale

 The Connecticut Yankee Chorale was founded in 1984 to bring the joy of vocal music to the region and to provide opportunities for singers and audiences to expand their musical horizons.
 The Chorale consists of about 35 male and female voices, and although some are highly trained, the only requirement for membership is the desire to learn and perform music.
-Diverse choral music selections are performed at a winter and a spring concert, and the Chorale also presents traditional holiday favorites at the Torrington Historical Society in December.
+Diverse choral music selections are performed at a winter and a spring concert, along a holiday concert with the Torrington Symphony.
 Concerts often feature guest musicians and proceeds benefit community organizations as well as a college scholarship for talented high school seniors intending to pursue a career in music.
-An annual membership fee of $60 includes sheet music.
-Rehearsals for each of the two concerts begin the second week of September and the second week of January.
+An annual membership fee of $70 includes sheet music.
+The fee for high school students is $35.
+Rehearsals for each of the two concerts begin in September and January.
 All who love to sing are welcome.

 [Top]